sltang/spring-oauth2-jwt/README.md

 ouath-openid-connect is a simple Spring application that shows how we can do OAuth2 Login.
 It should also work with OpenID Connect without modifications.
 It can be accessed at `http://localhost:8080`.

 oauth-client-credentials-spring is an application that uses standard Spring login for authentication.
-The data from the backend, however, is obtained through a client credential grant type service-to-service API call.
-You can log in at (with user:password):
+The data from the backend, however, is obtained through a client credentials grant type service-to-service API call.
+You can log in (with user:password) at:

 `http://localhost:8088/`